ibm-cloud-docs/vpc/vsi-reservation-create.md

 ## Before you begin
 {: #before-you-begin-provisioning-reserved-vpc}

-You can provision your reservation through the IBM Cloud® catalog.

-Your reservation must be active before you attach virtual servers.
+Make sure that your account has the required user permissions.
+Your account must be assigned the `Administrator` or `Editor` role for the VPC Infrastructure Services service and Reservations for VPC resource type.
+You need one of these user permissions to create a reservation.
+Extra roles are available.

-If you are not the account administrator, your user account must include the Manage reserved capacities permission.
-For more information about updating permissions, see [Managing IAM access for VPC Infrastructure Services](/docs/vpc?topic=vpc-iam-getting-started&interface=ui).
+For more information about managing IAM access, see [Managing IAM access for VPC Infrastructure Services](/docs/vpc?topic=vpc-iam-getting-started).

 ## Provisioning a reservation with the UI
 {: #provisioning-reserved-capacity-ui-vpc}